alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 |NSS Q27 and outputs | 0.214 | 0.046 | 0.018 |
 |NSS Q27 and positive facility count | -0.239 | 0.057 | 0.008 |
 |Outputs and positive facility count | 0.272 | 0.074  | 0.003 |

+Again, the coefficient of determination (R squared) for these combinations is not high and the correlation coefficient is lower than that observed in the full dataset, reflecting the removal of the outliers skewing the original result.

 ![Clustered scatter plot of universities using REF outputs on the X axis and positive facility count on the Y axis](https://github.com/alistairknock/Coursera_Capstone/raw/master/os_figure13.PNG)